New electronic devices and nanogenerators created from zinc oxide

 current, so you can have a 10-fold difference in the conductivity before and

 after the bending,” Wang explained.
-Diodes, which restrict the flow of current to one
+Diodes, which restrict the flow of

-the electrode and the tensile (stretched) side of the nanowire by
+between the electrode and the tensile (stretched) side of the nanowire by

 mechanical bending.
 The potential barrier created by the piezoelectric